tbajis/Bop/README.md

 <img src="screenshots/detailView_blank.png" width="20%">

 The **Detail View** displays photos of the venue the user selected from the **Map View** or **Table View** scenes.
 Additionally, a Twitter feed is embedded in the bottom half of the view to provide the user with Twitter Timeline posts associated with their chosen interest.

+If no internet connection can be established at the time of loading the view, a message, "Sorry, there are no recent Tweets to display." will appear in place of the Twitter feed.

 ## Contributing